zulip/zulip/templates/zerver/help/include/left-sidebar-topics.md

 1. Click on the name of a stream in the left sidebar.
 You will see a list of the most recent unread topics in that stream.

-2. The initially shown list of topics usually has what you need, but you can click on "more topics" underneath to see additional topics.
+1. The initially shown list of topics usually has what you need, but you can click on **more topics** underneath to see additional topics.
 {end_tabs}

 !!! tip ""
-    Older topics disappear from the left sidebar, but you can always find them by clicking “more topics” or by using [search](/help/search-for-messages).
+    Older topics disappear from the left sidebar, but you can always find them by clicking **more topics** or by using [search](/help/search-for-messages).